RoyHP/commitment/README.md

 # commitment
-A "natural language" generator to increase your productivity by doing away with having to write those pesky commit messages.
+A "natural language" generator designed to increase your productivity by doing away with having to write those pesky commit messages.
 Created by experts, serious experts.

 ### Usage
 #### Git Alias